-• Add values for the dns_servers and dns_search settings to the login network only, not to any other network.

-- DO NOT add a value for the ntp_servers setting for any network used for CLE nodes, because CLE nodes must source their time/NTP settings from the SMW rather than try to contact NTP servers on the login network. - 4.
+- Add values for the dns_servers and dns_search settings to the login network only, not to any other network. - DO NOT add a value for the ntp_servers setting for any network used for CLE nodes, because CLE nodes must source their time/NTP settings from the SMW rather than try to contact NTP servers on the login network. - 4.
 Configure a login network and add the information for the "Customer network" to which the login nodes connect.

-Scroll down to the predefined network settings below the # 'networks' DATA line and find the login network definition.
-Modify the values as needed for this site's internal systems.
+Scroll down to the pre-populated network settings below the # 'networks' DATA line and find the login network definition.
+Uncomment the commented lines and modify the values as needed for this site's internal systems.
 Note that in the first line, the null value is required; do not remove or change it.